DEVELOPERS

 Inline verification without sending users away from a third-party page.

-Raw machine-readable record and proof data for custom integrations.
+Machine-readable published certification surface and signed verification proof data for custom integrations.

 WHY THIS MATTERS

-GAFAIG enables organizations to prove certified AI governance without exposing internal systems.
-This makes trust portable while preserving confidentiality.
+GAFAIG enables organizations to publish independently verifiable AI governance certification surfaces without exposing internal systems.
+This makes public governance trust portable while preserving confidentiality.
+Publication is explicit and controlled.
+Organizations do not become publicly visible automatically after application submission.

 Internal governance review stays in the private verification engine.

-The public layer exposes only certified outcomes and proof needed to verify them.
+The public governance trust layer exposes only published certification outcomes and proof needed to verify them.

 Trust can be validated outside GAFAIG using the signed payload and public key.